Steinwenden Sculpture Stroller Path

 These paths are really easy and very well marked and any shoes would be fine.
 However, it is 1-1.5 hours so make sure your feet are comfortable and your crocs don’t cause blisters.
 A vast majority of the time the path is paved, but about ⅓ is packed dirt.

 Start by going out of town to the north following the cemetery on your left and the schools on your right.
-The first sculpture is really obvious and cool.
-Once you get into the farmland, you’ll make a left after the only hill.
-Then you’ll wind upward a bit and have great overlooks of the next village.

-On a Journey: Best Hikes in Germany
+On a Journey: Best Hikes in Rhineland Pfalz

 Thanks for reading!
 I hope you enjoy rambling around Steinwenden and catching some outdoor history and culture with this sculpture walk.
 How cool is that?